 Become a part of our legacy!
 For more than 70 years, people across Kentucky have put their trust in Kentucky Farm Bureau Insurance.
-Today, our company protects nearly 475,000 Kentucky families and businesses with our top-ranked insurance products.
+Today, our company protects more than 478,000 Kentucky families and businesses with our top-ranked insurance products.

 We employ approximately 700 people across the state of Kentucky, and our State Office is located in Louisville.
 We’ve also got agency offices in all 120 counties of Kentucky.